planetscale/docs/content/docs/psdb/secure-connection.md

 # Securing the connection to your PlanetScaleDB database

-This document describes how to encrypt and authenticate the connection between your application and your PlanetScaleDB database using the HTTPS protocol.
+This document describes how to encrypt and authenticate the connection between your application and your PlanetScaleDB database using the TLS protocol.

 ## Overview